Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Acushnet Holdings Corp is a leisure business based in the US.
-Acushnet shares (GOLF) are listed on the NYSE and all prices are listed in US Dollars.
-Acushnet employs 5,365 staff and has a trailing 12-month revenue of around 0.00.
+Acushnet is a leisure business based in the US.
+Acushnet stocks (GOLF.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $49.52 – a decrease of 4.12% over the previous week.
+Acushnet employs 5,365 staff and has a trailing 12-month revenue of around $2.1 billion.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.